-A student charged with sexual misconduct may be prosecuted under the California Criminal Justice System and disciplined through SUA Student Conduct & Resolution process.
+A student accused of sexual misconduct may be prosecuted under the California Criminal Justice System and disciplined through SUA Student Conduct & Resolution process.
 Even if the criminal justice authorities choose not to prosecute, the accused may be subject to University disciplinary action.
-University Student Conduct & Resolution procedures should be considered distinct and independent of any and all criminal procedures.
-Student Conduct & Resolution procedures may precede, occur simultaneously, or follow court action.
-In the event that University's Student Conduct & Resolution procedures follow court action, the court proceedings and/or verdict may be considered in the Student Conduct & Resolution proceeding.
-Proceedings shall be conducted by officials trained on all forms of sexual misconduct.
+University Student Conduct & Resolution process should be considered distinct and independent of any and all criminal procedures.
+Student Conduct & Resolution process may precede, occur simultaneously, or follow court action.
+In the event that University's Student Conduct & Resolution process follows court action, the court proceedings and/or verdict may be considered in the Student Conduct & Resolution process.
+Process shall be conducted by officials trained on all forms of sexual misconduct.
 Moreover, they shall use the preponderance of the evidence standard (which is "more likely than not" and the standard used by civil courts in the United States).

-When necessary, temporary action may be taken by the University in the form of summarily suspending or summarily restricting the accused, or officially requesting no contact between the complainant and the respondent.
+When necessary, temporary action may be taken by the University by suspending or restricting the accused, or officially requesting no contact between the complainant and the respondent.
 Relocation or removal from the residence halls may also occur.
 Any of these measures may result in the accused student's restricted access to the University and/or participation in University events, such as attendance at classes and residing on campus.